kshedden/workshops/dair3/design/design.md

   lack of balance.
 For unmeasured or unknown confounders, randomization is usually the only practical way to avoid bias due to confounding.

-- The most basic type of randomization is simple randomization, where each unit is independently assigned to a treatment group, either with uniform probabilities (equal probability of assignment to each arm) or with probabilities that are pre-determined to achieve desired relative group sizes
+- The most basic type of randomization is _simple randomization_, where each unit is independently assigned to a treatment group, either with uniform probabilities (equal probability of assignment to each arm) or with probabilities that are pre-determined to achieve desired relative group sizes